Ramblurr/datomic-pro-flake/README.md

 > 🐋 Looking for a container / docker image instead?
 Check out my other repo [ramblurr/containers](https://github.com/Ramblurr/containers/tree/main/apps/datomic-pro).

+This repo also contains a working NixOS module test that runs the flake inside a virtual machine in CI to verify that it's working.

 ## Usage

 ### `flake.nix`